bocalpoly/installROSTX2/README.md

 2. Git clone the url
 Get clone https://github.com/bocalpoly/installROSTX2.git
 3. Run the installation
   cd installROSTX2
   ls
   ./installROS.sh
-4. Setup the workspace, he default workspace name is catkin_ws.
+4. Setup the workspace, the default workspace name is catkin_ws.
 This script also sets up some ROS environment variables.
 Refer to the script for details.
 ./setupCatkinWorkspace.sh MAGI
 5. Double check roscore
 6. Rosnode list
+7. If you open a new shell/terminal, you have to source the setup.bash file for the workspace you want to work with.
+This can be avoid by adding the source ~/MAGI/devel/setup.bash command to your .bashrc file.
+  ~$ cd MAGI
+  ~/MAGI$ source devel/setup.bash